H-unter/Fitness-Application/README.md

 This is a fitness application made using Android Studio, and Jetpack Compose.
-See the full planning document [here](docs/planning_document.pdf)
+See the full planning document [here](docs/planning_document.pdf), and the final reflection document [here](docs/reflection.pdf).
+A key feature of this application is its ability so sync with [Android Health Connect](https://health.google/health-connect-android/).

+Below is a view of the primary screen in the application

 ![Light Mode UI Preview](docs/light_mode_ui_preview.png)
 ![Dark Mode UI Preview](docs/dark_mode_ui_preview.png)